14 Things You Need to Know About Drinking Beer

 Beer Has a Head

 The foam that sits on top of a well-poured pint is referred to as the “head.”
 Many factors affect this foam including the alcohol by volume, protein count and carbonation level.
+Find out what is a nonic pint glass.

 It Shouldn’t Be Served as Cold as Possible